asreview/paper-megameta-hyperparameter-training/README.md

     ![afbeelding](https://user-images.githubusercontent.com/28191416/140069002-a72f66f8-2ded-4065-8476-facd2735bd1e.png)

-    - In this front end, create a new project file with one of the excel files
+    - In this front end, create a new project file with one of the Excel files.

     - When the training of the new project file is finished (after a long time), the still processing colab cell running ASReview will print the optimal